Exploring the LeadingAgile Transformation Approach

 Quadrant One: Predictive-Emergent

 These organizations are trying their best to be predictable, but their clients don’t know exactly what they want, their markets are changing all around them, and they are generally living in a chaotic environment and feel like they are thrashing.
 Typically a ton of time is spent doing long-term planning that is obsolete as soon as they are finished.
-These organization often get product to market, but deliver in an ad-hoc unpredictable way, have to drop everything to work on their highest priorities, and experience consistent death marches.
+These organizations often get product to market, but deliver in an ad-hoc unpredictable way, have to drop everything to work on their highest priorities, and experience consistent death marches.

 Quadrant Two: Predictive-Convergent

 These organizations are actually in alignment with their customers expectations, but may struggle making and meeting commitments due to lack of clarity around the requirements, poor estimation, and extreme variability in the rate in which individuals can actually complete work against the estimates.
-These organization often have highly structured PMO organizations, very disciplined governance, long-term planning and tracking processes, but still struggle to make and meet commitments on a regular basis.
+These organizations often have highly structured PMO organizations, very disciplined governance, long-term planning and tracking processes, but still struggle to make and meet commitments on a regular basis.

 Quadrant Three: Adaptive-Convergent